-Australian Defence Vessel (ADV) Cape Naturaliste is the first of 8 evolved Cape class patrol boats acquired to continue Navy’s contribution to the nation’s fisheries protection, immigration, customs and drug law enforcement operations.
+HMAS Cape Naturaliste is an Evolved Cape Class patrol boat introduced into service to supplement the Armidale Class patrol boat capability.
+It is one of Navy’s principal contributions to the nation’s fisheries protection, immigration, customs and drug law enforcement operations.
 The vessels work hand-in-hand with other government agencies as part of the Australian Border Force.
+In the event of war they would be tasked to control the waters close to the Australian mainland.

-Patrols boats are a primary enabler of the Australian Defence Force contribution to Operation SOVEREIGN BORDERS, which is a whole of government effort to protect Australia’s borders and offshore interests.
+Patrol boats are a primary enabler of the Australian Defence Force contribution to Operation Sovereign Borders, a whole of government effort to protect Australia's borders and offshore interests.
+In association with Border Force, Australian Fisheries and Australian Federal Police, these operations protect against:

-When protecting our borders, Patrol Boat crews are typically employed on a range of constabulary duties involving tracking, intercepting, stopping and boarding other vessels, and sometimes arresting their crews and seizing cargo.
+When protecting Australia’s borders, crews are employed on a range of constabulary duties.
+These involve tracking, intercepting, stopping and boarding other vessels, and sometimes arresting their crews and seizing cargo.

 Specifications